vasilich-tregub/topoedit-with-DX11VideoRenderer/README.md

 # topoedit-with-DX11VideoRenderer
-A README section Run the Sample on a DirectX video rendering sample, DX11VideoRenderer, from the Microsoft repository "Windows-classic-samples, promises the appearance of the menu line "Add DX11 Video Renderer" on the Topology menu of the topoedit application after registration of the DX11VideoRenderer.dll.
+A README section Run the Sample on a DirectX video rendering sample, DX11VideoRenderer, from the Microsoft repository "Windows-classic-samples", promises the appearance of the menu line "Add DX11 Video Renderer" on the Topology menu of the topoedit application after registration of the DX11VideoRenderer.dll.
 Not only I do not see this menu line, I fail to find the code in the topoedit sample of the Microsoft repository